Emergency Solutions Grant (ESG)

 Tel: (518) 862-1090

-“Green Technology” refers to making buildings and properties as energy efficient and environmentally clean as possible.
+“Green Technology” refers to making buildings and properties as energy-efficient and environmentally clean as possible.
 This is a trend that is growing in usage and popularity.
-Green technology sometimes requires up front investment, but it has long-term benefits both financially and environmentally.
+Green technology sometimes requires upfront investment, but it has long-term benefits both financially and environmentally.

 For more information about these technologies see the Global Warming section of our Web site.
-Other sites to visit are Enterprise Community Partners, Enterprise Green Communities and the Local Initiatives Support Corp.
+Other sites to visit are Enterprise Community Partners, Enterprise Green Communities, and the Local Initiatives Support Corp.
 Green Development Center.
 Enterprise helps build fair and affordable housing for low-income Americans by providing financing and expertise to community and housing developers.
-Enterprise Community Partners is a national nonprofit that provides loans, grants and information resources.
-LISC's Green Development Center provides financial resources, technical information,partnership opportunities and education to support the use of green design, construction and management principles in low- and moderate-income neighborhoods.
+Enterprise Community Partners is a national nonprofit that provides loans, grants, and information resources.
+LISC's Green Development Center provides financial resources, technical information, partnership opportunities, and education to support the use of green design, construction, and management principles in low- and moderate-income neighborhoods.

 Renters who need financial assistance to meet their monthly rent payments can seek help through one of three housing programs.
 Income is an important measure of whether you may qualify for this assistance.